dustinpfister/blog_posts/_posts/phaser-input-pointers.md

 ## 1 - What to know

-This is a post on the pointers array in phaser ce that can be used to do things involving multi touch when making an html 5 game with javaScript and phaser ce as a choice of a framework for such things.
+This is a post on the pointers array in phaser ce that can be used to do things involving [multi touch](https://en.wikipedia.org/wiki/Multi-touch) when making an html 5 game with javaScript and phaser ce as a choice of a framework for such things.
 This is not a getting started post on phaser ce or javaScript in general so I assume that you have at least some background with these topics.

-## Quickly getting started with the pointers array
+## 2 - Quickly getting started with the pointers array

 One way to quickly know what is going on with the current status of the pointers array is by using the pointer debug method.